Amsterdam-AI-Team/Geolocalization_of_Street_Objects/README.md

-Geospatial Localization from Panoramic Images
+## Geospatial Localization from Panoramic Images

+A refactored Python implementation of the MRF-based triangulation procedure to estimate object geolocations from bounding box predictions on imagery, introduced in "Automatic Discovery and Geotagging of Objects from Street View Imagery" by V. A. Krylov, E. Kenny, R. Dahyot.

+## References
 This repo is a refactored version of https://github.com/Amsterdam-AI-Team/Geolocalization_of_Street_Objects and made available in a python package.

-The original author summaries the functionality as:

-A refactored Python implementation of the MRF-based triangulation procedure to estimate object geolocations from bounding box predictions on imagery, introduced in "Automatic Discovery and Geotagging of Objects from Street View Imagery" by V. A. Krylov, E. Kenny, R. Dahyot.

----
+## Requirements

+- A recent version of Python 3.
+The project is being developed on Python 3.9, but should be compatible with some older minor versions.
+- This project uses [Poetry](https://python-poetry.org/) as its package manager.

 ## Getting started